 Daily routine ESL lesson plan with girl brushing teeth illustration.

-Daily Routine ESL Lesson Plan for Kids – Using the Present Simple Tense
+Daily Routine Lesson Plan for ESL Kids

-This ESL lesson plan helps beginner students talk about daily routines using the present simple tense.
+This lesson helps beginner students talk about daily routines using the present simple tense.
 Students will learn vocabulary for common daily activities, practice asking and answering questions like “What time do you get up?”, and play interactive games to reinforce the language.

 Lesson Objectives